Darara-Tesfaye/Block-Chain-Assaignment/README.md

 # Block-Chain-Assaignment
-This repository is for our group project on "Introduction to Blockchain," focusing on learning Solidity through Alchemy University.
-We aim to understand blockchain fundamentals, develop smart contracts, and create a decentralized application (DApp).
-Contributions from all group members are tracked to reflect our collaborative effort.
+#Project Overview
+Welcome to the Introduction to Blockchain repository!
+This project is a group effort to complete a beginner's course in Solidity and develop smart contracts together.
+We will document our progress, share notes, exercises, and code in this public GitHub repository.